 As there are no World Taekwondo regulations relating to wearing of visual aids, this policy seeks to provide clear guidelines for both athletes and officials in relation to wearing of visual aids in kyorugi competition.

-The Constitution was amended at a Special General Meeting on 27 August 2016.
-Notes on the amended clauses are summarised in "Constitution_Changes_Passed_27_August_2016.pdf".
+The Constitution was amended at the Annual General Meeting held on 22 September 2018.
+Notes on the amended clauses are summarised in "Constitution_Changes_Passed_22_September_2018.pdf".